aldelaro5/Bug-Fables-Internal-Docs/ItemList/List Types Group Details/Skills List Type.md

 `listvar` will be the skills array field of the corresponding playerdata (-1, -2 and -3 means 0, 1 and 2 respectively).
 They corresponds the skills id of skilldata.

+The playerdata's skills are expected to be refreshed by using RefreshSkills which takes into account the party's rank and [Medal](../../Enums%20and%20IDs/Medal.md)s equipped.

 `listredirect` is overridden to null.

 ## Option's [SetText](../../SetText/SetText.md) input string